 Any positive number

-is expressible as a sum of two squares if and only if in the prime factorization ofn
+nis expressible as a sum of two squares if and only if in the prime factorization ofn, every prime of the form4𝑘 + 3occurs an even number of times.

 - Find all prime factors of the given number

-, which could range from [2,√𝑐], along with the count of those factors, by repeated division. - If at any step, we find that the number of occurrences of any prime factor of the form
+c, which could range from [2,√𝑐], along with the count of those factors, by repeated division. - If at any step, we find that the number of occurrences of any prime factor of the form

-itself is a prime number and of the form4𝑘 + 3
+citself is a prime number and of the form4𝑘 + 3, return False. - Otherwise, return

 The proof of this theorem includes the knowledge of advanced mathematics and is beyond the scope of this article.
 However, interested reader can refer to this documentation.